 The Environmental Justice component of Title VI guarantees fair treatment for all people and provides for PSTA to identify and address, as appropriate, disproportionately high and adverse effects of its programs, policies, and activities on minority and low-income populations, such as undertaking reasonable steps to ensure that Limited English Proficiency (LEP) persons have meaningful access to the programs, services, and information PSTA provides.Environmental Justice Principles are:

-Shirley Thornton, EEO/DBE Program Officer, has been designated as PSTA’s Civil Rights Officer, responsible for civil rights compliance and monitoring to ensure non-discriminatory provision of transit services and programs.
-In addition, John Villeneuve is responsible for implementing all aspects of the Title VI Program.
-However, along with the Executive Director, All Directors, Managers, and their Staff share in the responsibility for making PSTA’s Title VI Program a success.
-Implementation of the Title VI Program is accorded the same priority as compliance with all other legal obligations incurred by PSTA in its financial assistance agreements with DOT.
+Larry Longenecker, PSTA’s Human Resources Director, has been designated as PSTA’s Civil Rights Officer, responsible for civil rights compliance and monitoring to ensure non-discriminatory provision of transit services and programs.
+In addition, Christopher Cochran is responsible for implementing all aspects of the Title VI Program.
+However, along with the Executive Director, all Directors, Managers, and their Staff share in the responsibility for making PSTA’s Title VI Program a success.
+Implementation of the Title VI Program is accorded the same priority as compliance with all other legal obligations incurred by PSTA in its financial assistance agreement with DOT.

 To request a copy of this agency’s Title VI program contact PSTA.
 Any person who believes they have been discriminated against under Title VI has the right to file a formal complaint within 180 days of the alleged discrimination.
-Individuals and organizations may file a complaint with the Federal Transit Administration’s Office of Civil Rights by obtaining the complaint form from:
+Individuals and organizations may file a complaint with Pinellas Suncoast Transit Authority by contacting PSTA or obtaining the complaint form from: